alacrity-ai/sequenzia/ROADMAP.md

   - [x] Create all UI components via JSX
   - [x] Refactor UI/handler classes into a clean architecture, separated from business code
   - [x] Use /setup only as orchestration layer
-- Playback Enhancements:
-  - [ ] Add loop start/loop end to global playhead
-  - [ ] Add playhead follow mode to sequencer topbar (follows playhead, or scrolls when playhead reaches end of screen)
-- Note Editing:
-  - [ ] Add Quantize Modal for Quantizing groups of selected notes
-  - [ ] Add Recording for keyboard
-    - [ ] Support live quantization

 ## Bugs
 - Critical Bugs:
+  - [ ] Velocity not being honored on webaudiofont drums
   - [ ] Express Note tool ocassionally locks up.
 Don't know how to reproduce yet.
+  - [x] Existing HTML defined modals are no longer visible, just replace them with controller based.
-  - [ ] Volume / Pan not updating properly on load session, and in wrong place when creating sequencer
+  - [x] Volume / Pan not updating properly on load session, and in wrong place when creating sequencer
-  - [ ] Instrument select menu pops up immediately on app load (needs to be in a controller)
+  - [x] Instrument select menu pops up immediately on app load (needs to be in a controller)
-    - Load instrument button listener is not attached to sequencers from load session
+    - [x] Load instrument button listener is not attached to sequencers from load session
-  - [ ] Changing skin during playback causes major issues, playback stops, all sequencers are expanded.
+  - [x] Changing skin during playback causes major issues, playback stops, all sequencers are expanded.
-    - First sequencer's event listeners are detached
+    - [x] First sequencer's event listeners are detached
-    - All sequencers are expanded
+    - [x] All sequencers are expanded
-    - Playback engine might not be getting the new sequencers, e.g. we need to resync with that
+    - [x] Playback engine might not be getting the new sequencers, e.g. we need to resync with that
-    - Other potential issues
   - [x] Dragging down on a note, and running off of the note can lock handler mode in a weird state where a note has to be placed to do anything.
 Drag threshold should be more forgiving moving down.
-  - [ ] Velocity not being honored on webaudiofont drums
   - [x] When pressing play after a fresh stop, always starts from the beginning - ignores if user manually moved playhead to a spot
   - [x] webaudiofont instrument wav export is silent.
 OfflineAudioContext issue. (related to currentTime?)
 - Small Bugs: